prof-rossetti/nyu-info-2335-201905/projects/shopping-cart/README.md

 ## [Guided Screencast](https://youtu.be/3BaGb-1cIr0)

-For a more in-depth guided exercise walkthrough, follow the screencast, but keep in mind a few caveats:
+For a more in-depth guided exercise walkthrough, feel free but not obligated to follow the screencast, but keep in mind a few caveats:

   1. Some of the links reference a previous course repository, but you should be able to find related documents in this course repository as well
   2. If there is any discrepancy between requirements referenced in the video and requirements stated in this document, defer to the requirements stated in this document